pychuang/ll-api/doc/source/guide-participant.rst

 Date 			Description
 ===============	===============================================================================================================
 1 Nov, 2014		Training period begins (Note that you can join any time after this date!)  |new|
-1-15 Apr, 2015		Uploading test runs
+27-30 Apr, 2015		Uploading test runs
-15 Apr, 2015		Testing period begins
+1 May, 2015		Testing period begins
 15 May, 2015		Testing period ends
 17 May, 2015		Results released
 31 May, 2015		Working notes papers due